 III.
 Plan of Action

 Today we'll focus on the first step of Awareness.
-We’ll cover Knowledge and Plan of Action in the coming weeks.

 Understanding your relationship to money, your financial situation and areas for growth and improvement.